This page lists the vaccines that are most relevant to - and recommended for - the average university student.

 The most serious form of meningitis is bacterial meningitis.
 Several bacteria have been implicated as a cause of meningitis, and the main source of bacterial meningitis varies depending on age group.
 The bacterium which causes the most cases of meningitis in the university age population is Neisseria Meningitidis.
 There are several strains of this bacterium including A, B, C, Y and W-135.
 Strains B and C are the most common causes of bacterial meningitis at this time in Canada.

 Meningitis is a disease that develops very quickly.
 Within 24 hours the person will develop a high fever, neck rigidity, a change in mental status becoming confused, lethargic and in some case unresponsive to any stimuli and a characteristic rash may appear.
 Complications are severe and very frequent, and often patients will die from this infection.
 When such symptoms appear it is important to seek help immediately so that antibiotics maybe started as soon as possible.
 Of course, prevention is best.

 Human Papilloma Virus (HPV)

 We recommend vaccination to all students, especially (but not exclusively) if you are just starting to, or have never been, sexually active.
-The vaccine is available at cost at Student Health Services.
-Fee applicable.
+Please review the Requested vaccination /screening table for information on obtaining this vaccine.